NuevoFoundation/workshops/content/english/java-basics/activity-6.md

 ### Third, let's create the constructor for the class `Bird`.

-Usually, constructor is the method that initialializes value to all the fields in a class.
+Usually, constructor is the method that initialializes values to all the fields in a class.
 It has the format `public` `class name` `(parameter)`.
-Since we have 5 fields in this class, the constructor will take in 5 parameter/inputs.
+Since we have 5 fields in this class, the constructor will take in 5 parameters/inputs.

 ```java
 public Bird(String speciesInput, String nameInput, String hobbyInput, int ageInput, boolean loveMusicInput){